 What Admissions Officers Look For

-- Academic rigor and performance in advanced coursework
+- academic rigor and performance

-- Meaningful extracurricular involvement rather than superficial participation
+- meaningful extracurricular involvement

 Acceptance Rate for Competitive Majors

-While Johns Hopkins does not officially publish acceptance rates by major, certain programs are widely known to be more competitive due to high demand and limited capacity.
-Two of the most popular and selective areas of study are Computer Science and pre-health tracks.
+While Johns Hopkins does not officially publish acceptance rates by major, certain programs are widely known to be more competitive.

 Computer Science at Johns Hopkins